MoonPoet/xaprb-src/content/about.md

 Altruistic, you might feel I'm not caring enough.
 I do care, but as a CEO I have to balance my caring with a business focus.

+### Gallup StrengthsFinder

+People frequently mention the StrengthsFinder report to me, implying that many people are familiar with it and it could be helpful to include here.
+My top five themes are:

+1. Achiever
+2. Restorative
+3. Learner
+4. Responsibility
+5. Adaptability

 ### Advice For Communicating With Me

 Here are some things to keep in mind when approaching me.